Metro TV Xin Wen

 The leaders and remaining followers of the CPM is still languishing in southern Thailand, waiting for a suit in court that he be allowed to return home in Malaysia while previously serving the communist in china.

-7. Pakmantri Says:
+7. Pakmantri says:

 for example the Cubans who hope to return to a Free Cuba when that old swine Castro kicks the bucket, then that’s all very well.
 (I know many Cubans are now American citizens, but many others still have hopes of liberating their homeland and good luck and Godspeed to those patriots!)